623637719/The-Democratization-of-AI/4. History of Machine Learning/Readme.md

 ## Mid-20th Century Developments
 ### 1962: Frank Rosenblatt
 Frank Rosenblatt introduces the Perceptron, an early type of artificial neural network that can learn and make decisions.
 However, it is later criticized for being unable to solve the XOR problem, highlighting the limitations of early neural networks.
 The XOR problem is a simple example of a nonlinear problem, but it highlights the limitations of single-layer, linear models like the perception.
 More complex, real-world problems often exhibit similar nonlinearities, which cannot be effectively solved by perception-based models alone.
 The perceptron is a simple linear classifier that can only learn to separate data that is linearly separable.
 The XOR function is a nonlinear problem, where the decision boundary required to separate the classes is not a straight line.
+### AI winter #1:
+The first AI winter spanned the 1970s and early 1980s.
+During this time, AI research failed to live up to the inflated expectations and promises made in the 1960s.
+Funding dried up as AI systems were unable to achieve human-level performance on many tasks as quickly as had been predicted.
+The inability to solve fundamental problems in areas like natural language processing and computer vision contributed to the loss of enthusiasm.
 ## Late 20th Century Advancements
 ### 1986: Backpropagation Algorithm
 David Rumelhart, Geoffrey Hinton, and Ronald Williams developed the backpropagation training algorithm, which significantly enhances the training of neural networks by efficiently calculating gradients.